Oscar fever for Brazil's Fernanda Torres has made her this year's Carnival muse

-SAO PAULO — (AP) — HOLD FOR 10 AM EST, SUNDAY MARCH 2 Brazil's Carnival muse this year isn't one of the divas or drum queens parading with the Rio de Janeiro samba schools.
+SAO PAULO — (AP) — Brazil's Carnival muse this year isn't one of the divas or drum queens parading with the Rio de Janeiro samba schools.
 It's Fernanda Torres, who's competing for the best actress Oscar on Sunday.

 The Oscars fall smack in the middle of Carnival, Brazil’s largest celebration, which runs through Tuesday.
 During the five-day revelry, the rest of the universe usually fades into the background as Brazilians cut loose and indulge.